The Pearl of Africa

 There are quite many factors that have led to an increase in many girls dropping out of school.
 Many of these drop out of school before reaching primary seven.

-A survey which was conducted by Forum for African Women Educationists (FAWE) in 2011 in Uganda reveals that drop out of girls from school is increasing due to teenage pregnancies at 34%, poverty at 28% and engagement in sex at 11%.
+In Uganda, the Forum for African Women Educationists (FAWE) in 2011 conducted a survey.
+This reveals that the drop out of girls from school is increasing.
+And this is due to teenage pregnancies at 34%, poverty at 28%, and engagement in sex at 11%.

-Statistics of Gulu district show that here there are more girls than boys now enrolling for primary education, but there are more boys who complete school than girls.
-The reverse is true for completion rate and Primary Leaving Examination (PLE) performance index.
-Boys who complete primary education in Gulu stand at 96% while only 74% of girls complete primary education over the same period.
+Statistics of the Gulu district show that here there are more girls than boys now enrolling for primary education.
+But more boys complete school than girls.
+The reverse is true for the completion rate and Primary Leaving Examination (PLE) performance index.
+Boys who complete primary education in Gulu stand at 96%.
+While only 74% of girls complete primary education over the same period.
 Only 58% of girls pass their exams in Gulu as compared to boys whose percentage is 63% percent.